-Many cities have two mobility spaces, one which is transit-oriented and usually in central areas, and the other which is car-oriented and in peripheral areas.
-Mobility gaps can have important impacts on employment opportunities.
-A mobility-constrained individual (without a car) has access to only a limited number of jobs, which are within reach of public transit.
+Many cities have two mobility spaces, one which is transit-oriented and usually in central areas with extensions along transit corridors, and the other which is car-oriented and peripheral areas.
+This duality in mobility can be seen as a mobility gap and can have important impacts on employment opportunities.
+A mobility-constrained individual (without a car) has access only to employment within reach of public transit.
 This commonly corresponds to central urban areas that are better serviced by transit.
-Still, central areas tend to have a large labor market, but deconcentration and suburbanization have resulted in higher employment growth in peripheral areas.
-A mobile individual (with a car) has access to a wider array of jobs and thus have more choice and opportunities.
+Still, central areas tend to have a large labor market, but deconcentration and suburbanization have resulted in higher employment growth in peripheral areas, some of which are accessible by public transit.
+A mobile individual (with a car) has access to a wider array of jobs and thus has more choices and opportunities, but parking a vehicle in a central area could incur additional costs.
 Consequently, accessibility can be a factor of spatial opportunity as jobs may be available, but not easily accessible to a segment of the population.